-This move has been highly controversial – not among the experts – who had discussed and proposed it already for a long time - but in the general public.
+This move has been highly controversial – not among the experts who had discussed and proposed it already for a long time - but in the general public.
 Experts always have been convinced that retirement age has to be increased and already urge to increase retirement age even more – to 69 or 70 in the foreseeable future.
-Originally the retirement age of 65 was aimed to give people a pension who are typically unable to work because of age.
+Originally the retirement age of 65 was aimed to give a pension to people who are typically unable to work because of age.
 Public health has been improved substantially over the decades and so people age 65 are much fitter than they have been decades ago.
 Early retirement then became a chance to enjoy a healthy retirement.
-The move towards working longer therefore was very unpopular and may even has become one of the reasons why the Social Democrats in elections in 2009 came down to around 25 % of voters from over 35 % before.
+The move towards working longer therefore was very unpopular and may even have become one of the reasons why the Social Democrats in elections in 2009 came down to around 25 % of voters from over 35 % before.
 It is still to be seen that most people retire before the normal retirement age of 65 and 6 months as of 2017 but the average age they retire has raised considerably.
 But earlier retirement has become “more expensive” because the actuarial reduction now takes the now normal retirement age as the basis.

 6. Reform in 2014

-In 2014 – right after the beginning of the current term of the German Bundestag (Federal Parliament) and government two different measures have been introduced which are in a way improvement in a sense that improved the position of beneficiaries and possible retirees.
+In 2014 – right after the beginning of the current term of the German Bundestag (Federal Parliament) and government two different measures have been introduced which are in a way improvement in a sense that they improved the position of beneficiaries and possible retirees.
 It did not ease the financial burden on the system but rather introduced additional expenses.

-This reform dealt with the so-called Mütterrente which means that the same number of credits for children are provided for births before 1992 as are provided for births after that date.
+This reform dealt with the so-called Mütterrente (mothers’pension) which means that the same number of credits for children are provided for births before 1992 as are provided for births after that date.
 So by now for those births two earnings points are credited until 2017 and after that three earnings points.
 This has put an additional financial burden on the system but was justified for reasons of equal treatment.

 Far more controversial and problematic has been the introduction of early retirement at age 63 without actuarial reductions.
 This is limited to certain age cohorts and requires additional conditions to be met.
 In the first place it was estimated by the Federal Government that the claiming of this benefit would be limited but instead this form seems to be very attractive.
 The criticism comes from the fact that the message to be sent to the general public should be to accept later retirement rather than to make a kind of early retirement more attractive.
 It is a draw-back from the idea behind the actuarial reduction in case of earlier retirement.
 The additional costs or less savings for the system (no actuarial reduction) may be 10 billion € in 2018 and close to 20 billion per year in 2020.
 It is also criticized that only the older generation may profit from it and the younger generation has to bear the additional costs.
-Last but not least it is also contradictory to moves on the EU level to get people acquainted with a longer working life.
+Last but not least it is also contradictory to moves at the EU level to get people acquainted with a longer working life.
 The EU Commission proposes to link retirement age to increasing life expectancy.
-In a period of decreasing unemployment industry also points to a loss of experienced and qualified personnel.
+In a period of decreasing unemployment, industry also points to a loss of experienced and qualified personnel.
 In conclusion here this seems to be a move by the Social Democrats in government to deal with the opposition against unpopular raising retirement to age 67.

 7. Reforms in 2016/17